Cannabis Social Equity Programs: An On-Ramp for Minority Entrepreneurs

-In cities and states where cannabis is legal in some form, governments are introducing cannabis social equity programs to address the lack of diversity in the cannabis industry.
+In cities and states where cannabis is legal in some form, governments are introducing cannabis social equity programs to address the lack of diversity and minority ownership in the cannabis industry.
 Local and state lawmakers are weaving social equity programs into legislation, thereby enabling minorities and those impacted by the War on Drugs to pursue cannabis business opportunities.

 The cannabis industry has perpetuated inequity since cannabis first became legal for medical use in California in 1996.
 Certain populations have lacked access to affordable medical cannabis, prohibitive business application and licensing fees, and overall funding.

 In their bids to become cannabis entrepreneurs, African Americans, Latinos, women, and veterans don’t always have the same opportunities to hire consultants and lawyers to navigate the narrow and competitive path to a license.

 For decades, advocates for cannabis social equity and justice have pushed to create equal access and fairness in the cannabis industry.
 As with most social change, results take time.

 Here are some of the measures states have taken to grow cannabis social equity programs, and where they still fall short.

 Cannabis Social Equity Programs & Drug War Triage